 - You’ll need a trusty food processor for this recipe.
 I bought the Ninja Blender System almost 10 years ago and it hasn’t failed me yet!

-More great dessert recipes
+More great cranberry recipes

 How to make cranberry fluff